champa720/material.io/_sections/materials/science/cc-basics/chapter-4/lesson-4.1.md

 Most cells contain mitochondria, which are shown near the top of both diagrams on the previous page.
 These sausage-shaped structures trap the energy from food and release it to the cell.

 Throughout the cell is a network of canal-like structures known as the endoplasmic reticulum (ER).
 The ER leads from the cell membrane to the nucleus.
-It transports ~nd stores substances needed by the cell.
+It transports and stores substances needed by the cell.
 Ribosomes are the tiny dots seen on the ER.
 They combine amino acids into proteins.
 The vacuoles have a variety of functions.
 Some digest food.
 Others store or dispose of waste.
 In plant cells, the vacuole may be filled with water, which helps to support the stem and leaves.

 ### Specialized Cell Structures in Plants